-- Combination nasal sprays such as Dymista contain a fast-acting antihistamine and a slower-acting steroid.
-Even though Dymista is a little more pricey than other nasal sprays, the dual action makes it a very popular choice among patients.
+- Combination nasal sprays may contain a fast-acting antihistamine and a slower-acting steroid.
+Even though they may be more pricey than other nasal sprays, the dual action makes it a very popular choice among patients.

 - Antihistamine eye drops can effectively target the irritated itchy eyes of hay fever

 At peak times it can be hard to avoid pollen, but here are a few sensible tips: